 If you would like to attend on your own, we keep the relationship in mind throughout the work.
 This can help gain a better understanding of difficult dynamics between you and your partner while also developing more insight into your own role in the relationship.

-Well, you won't know - not 100% - until we meet, whether you come on your own or with a partner.
+Well, you won't know until we meet, whether you come on your own or with a partner.
 What we do know is that the quality of the relationship between you and your therapist is vital and, based on current research, that it may be the best predictor of success in therapy.
 That's also why I recommend that we meet to discuss your concerns and to get a feel for whether we are a good match and whether you will find therapy useful.

 I suggest one such initial consultation (75 minutes) for individuals and up to three for couples.
 If we then decide against further sessions together, I would be happy to refer you to other therapists who may be a better fit for you.